Runner's Footprints

 How much and what should I drink?

 In normal temperatures, the average sedentary person is recommended to drink approximately 0.5 ounce per pound of bodyweight of non-caffeinated, non-alcoholic beverages daily.
 Warm weather and exercise place even higher demands on the body for fluid.
 If you start an exercise session well hydrated, you’ll go a long way towards maintaining performance and personal safety.
-Water is the optimal beverage choice; however, fruit juices, smoothies, seltzer waters, milk and herbal teas are also choices -- be mindful of extra calories.
-Remember that beer, coffee and caffeinated soda draw fluid out of the body since alcohol and caffeine are diuretics, however, not as dramatically as previously believed.
+For regular hydration throughout the day, water with electrolytes is the optimal beverage choice; however, fruit juices, smoothies, seltzer waters, milk and herbal teas are also choices -- be mindful of extra calories.
+Remember that alcohol, coffee and caffeinated soda draw fluid to a certain degree out of the body since alcohol and caffeine are diuretics, however, not as dramatically as previously believed.

 Don’t rely on thirst as an indicator of your body’s need for fluids.
 By the time you’re thirsty, you’re dehydrated.
 If your urine is dark and there’s not much of it, you’re dehydrated.
 Increase your fluid intake.
+However, clear urine doesn't always necessarily mean you are fully hydrated.
+You cannot overlook the importance to take in electrolytes daily all day ideally.
 Some general guidelines:

 • Drink fluids until your urine is pale yellow to clear and plentiful.

 • In general, drink as much fluid as you can comfortably tolerate both before, during, and after exercise.
-Drinking small amounts frequently usually works better than drinking a large amount once or twice.
+Drinking small amounts frequently usually works better than drinking a large amount once.

-• Cool beverages are absorbed more quickly than warm beverages.
+• Cool beverages are more inviting to our systems more quickly than warm beverages in hot conditions.

 • The stomach can only empty about 1 quart of fluid per hour into the body during exercise.
-If you drink more than that you could feel bloated.
+If you drink more than that you could feel bloated or have the gastric sloshy feeling.
+Electrolytes can also assist with the absorption of water.

 • General guidelines for fluid intake are: